-- 139. Plaintiffs incorporate each and every allegation set forth in the Complaint by reference. - 140.
-The Fisheries Service violated the MMPA and APA because it improperly determined and failed to ensure that the authorized activities will take only "small numbers" of marine mammals.
-The Fisheries Service underestimated take, failed to assess the total number of takes authorized for the five-year regulations, and erroneously concluded that the take constituted "small numbers." - 141.
-The Fisheries Service violated the MMPA and APA because it improperly determined and failed to ensure that the authorized activities will have no more than a "negligible impact" on marine mammals.
-For example, as the Marine Mammal Commission and its Committee of Scientific Advisors on Marine Mammals conveyed to the agency, the Fisheries Service does not currently have a reasonable basis for determining that authorizing takes by harassment would not contribute to or exacerbate the decline of Cook Inlet beluga whales that could support a negligible impact conclusion.
-Additionally, the Fisheries Service underestimated the extent and degree of take and failed to assess the total number of takes authorized for the five-year regulations.
+154. Plaintiffs incorporate each and every allegation set forth in the Complaint by determined and failed to ensure that the authorized activities will take only "small numbers" of marine mammals.
+The Fisheries Service underestimated take, failed to assess the total number of takes authorized for the five-year regulations, and erroneously concluded that the take constituted "small numbers."

+155. The Fisheries Service violated the MMPA and APA because it improperly determined and failed to ensure that the authorized take will have no more than a

+156. The Fisheries Service violated the MMPA and APA because it improperly the agency, the Fisheries Service does not currently have a reasonable basis for determining that authorizing takes by harassment would not contribute to or exacerbate the decline of Cook Inlet beluga whales that could support a negligible impact conclusion.
+Additionally, the Fisheries Service underestimated the extent and degree of take and failed to assess the total number of takes authorized by the five-year incidental take regulations.

-- 142. The Fisheries Service violated the MMPA and APA because it improperly assessed and failed to prescribe "means of effecting the least practicable adverse impact" on marine mammals and their habitat, "paying particular attention to rookeries, mating grounds, and areas of similar significance," and on the availability of the species for subsistence uses.
-The agency failed to ensure that the incidental takes authorized by the regulations will have the "least practicable adverse impact" on marine mammals and failed to provide a reasoned analysis for rejecting other mitigation measures as impracticable, including additional time-area closures and restrictions on level, scope, timing, and duration of activities, among others. - 143.
-The Fisheries Service violated the MMPA and APA because it did not explain in detail its deviations from the Marine Mammal Commission's recommendations. - 144.
-The Fisheries Service's small numbers, negligible impact, and least practicable adverse impact determinations are improperly conclusory, have no factual and analytical basis, are not rationally connected to the facts found, and are not based on the best available scientific data. - 145.
-The Fisheries Service's Cook Inlet incidental take regulations violate the MMPA and its implementing regulations, 16 U.S.C. §§ 1371(a)(5)(A), 1402(d); 50 C.F.R. §
+"negligible impact" on marine mammals.
+For example, as the Marine Mammal assessed and failed to prescribe "means of effecting the least practicable adverse impact"

+Commission and its Committee of Scientific Advisors on Marine Mammals conveyed to on marine mammals and their habitat, "paying particular attention to rookeries, mating grounds, and areas of similar significance."
+The agency failed to ensure that the incidental takes authorized by the regulations will have the "least practicable adverse impact" on marine mammals and failed to provide a reasoned analysis for rejecting other mitigation measures as impracticable, including additional time-area closures and restrictions on level, scope, timing, and duration of activities, among others.

+157. The Fisheries Service violated the MMPA and APA because it improperly

-216.101-105, and are arbitrary, capricious, an abuse of discretion, made without observance of procedure required by law, and otherwise not in accordance with the law, in violation of the APA.
+- 158. The Fisheries Service violated the MMPA and APA because it did not explain in detail its deviations from the Marine Mammal Commission's recommendations. - 159.
+The Fisheries Service's small numbers, negligible impact, and least practicable adverse impact determinations are improperly conclusory, have no factual and analytical basis, are not rationally connected to the facts found, and are not based on the best available scientific data. - 160.
+The Fisheries Service's incidental take regulations violate the MMPA and its implementing regulations, 16 U.S.C. §§ 1371(a)(5)(A), 1402(d); 50 C.F.R. § 216.101-105, and are arbitrary, capricious, an abuse of discretion, made without observance of procedure required by law, and otherwise not in accordance with the law, in violation of the APA.
 5 U.S.C. § 706(2).